Gopal Kundu: Awards

-In 2004 Kundu was awarded a Shanti Swarup Bhatnagar Prize for Science and Technology, following the receipt of an earlier National Bioscience Award for Career Development in 2003.

-International Journal of Oncology, Oncology Reports and International Journal of Molecular Medicine Award for an outstanding achievement in Oncology, Greece; International Young Investigator Award, USA.
-7th National Grassroots Innovation Award-2013, Rashtrapati Bhavan, New Delhi.
+In 1997, Kundu received Fellows Award for Research Excellence (FARE) from the US National Institute of Health of Health.
+In 2003, Kundu received the National Bioscience Award for Career Development from the Department of Biotechnology, government of India.
+In 2004, he was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology in the field of biology, the award of which is considered as the most prestigious in science under the government of India.
+In 2007, the International Journal of Molecular Medicine from Greece gave him an "International award for an outstanding achievement in oncology".
+In 2013, he received the 7th National Grassroots Innovation Awards from the National Innovation Foundation for his works in cancer biology.

 Controversy

 A controversy erupted in the NCCS in 2006 when an anonymous mail alleged that Kundu and others might have misrepresented data in a paper published in the Journal of Biological Chemistry.
 The allegation was that they had rehashed the same set of data which they had published earlier.
 An internal committee of the NCCS advised the authors to take back their paper, however an independent committee led by G. Padmanabhan, a former director of Indian Institute of Science, Bangalore, concluded that there was no manipulation in the data.
 On 23 February 2007, the Journal of Biological Chemistry withdrew the paper amid allegations of data manipulation, although the authors maintained that the two papers used different set of data though similar experiments.